mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

     - The grid is coarsened uniformly, giving the most mathematically rigorous convergence study, which is important for justifying solutions in your scholarly articles.

 Cons:
-    - To generate enough points to make a line (at least three), the finest mesh (L0) has to be extremely fine for 3D meshes to have a coarse mesh that is still in the asymptotic regime since for the ``n``th level, it needs to have :math:`(2^3)^n` fewer cells assuming a refinement ratio of 2.
+    - To generate enough points to make a line (at least three), the finest mesh (L0) has to be extremely fine for 3D meshes to have a coarse mesh that is still in the asymptotic regime since for the ``n^(th)`` level, it needs to have :math:`(2^3)^n` fewer cells assuming a refinement ratio of 2.
     - Growth ratio is changing, so be wary of the off-wall cell resolution and boundary layer accuracy.

 Option 2: Coarsening surface meshes and extruding a family of volume meshes
 ---------------------------------------------------------------------------

 Instead of using the ``cgns_utils coarsen`` feature, we can easily make the finer or coarsen meshes with the help of ``prefoil`` package.
-The main reason behind this idea is to generate the meshes without changing the ``growth rate`` of the off wall layers.
+The main reason behind this idea is to generate the meshes without changing the ``growth rate`` of the off wall layers (mainly but it's beneficial in all directions).
-If you use ``cgns_utils coarsen`` feature (i.e. :ref:`option-1`), you will be able to increase the first off-wall spacing ``s0`` uniformly; however, the grow ratio is going to change and the off-wall layers will have too much distance between each other.
+If you use ``cgns_utils coarsen`` feature (i.e. :ref:`option-1`), you will be able to increase the first off-wall spacing ``s0`` uniformly.
+However, the grow ratio is going to change and the off-wall layers will have too much distance between each other.

-In order to avoid this, we can use the ``prefoil`` packages easily and still be able to coarsen or refine the meshes.
+In order to avoid this, we can use the ``prefoil`` package easily and still be able to coarsen or refine the meshes.
 The example code is given below.
 You can either upload a ``.dat`` file or create the NACA 4 digit airfoils.
 Then, you can manipulate the meshing parameters and get mesh grids with different levels.